shailendrakumaromkar/superfuture-system/README.md

 user.

 ### Solution
-Written Smart Contract base on below requirement specs above mentioned-
+Written Smart Contract based on above requirement specs mentioned-

-Betting.sol
+-  Betting.sol
+-  players[] : This will pull all addresses that have interacted with the above lottery system using web3 calls.
+-  playersTotalBet : This will give volume of bets per user.

-Note : Frontend part couldn't completed yet as I am still learning & it will take some more time to complete.
+**Note** : Frontend part couldn't completed yet as I am still learning & it will take some more time to complete.
-##### borrowerInterest()  web3.JS